Hiring Data Annotator for AI: Our Advice

 (-) Requires resources and efforts for training

-(-) Very expensive to maintain an internal team/ Onshore, sometimes with the risk of discouraging overqualified teams (example of the Data Scientist intern who becomes a Data Labeler unwittingly).
+(-) Very expensive to maintain an internal team/ onshore, sometimes with the risk of discouraging overqualified teams (example of the Data Scientist intern who becomes a Data Labeler unwittingly).

 2. Recruit freelance consultants for your annotation tasks

 Freelance consultants, data processing specialists, experts or not AI experts, represent another popular choice for businesses that want to hire data annotators on demand, per project.
-This approach allows organizations to engage with professionals who sometimes have specific expertise that matches their project needs, without the long-term commitment associated with internal hiring.
+This approach allows organizations to engage with professionals who sometimes have specific domain expertise that matches their project needs, without the long-term commitment associated with internal hiring.

 One of the main benefits of hiring freelance consultants is profitability and return on investment.
 By hiring freelancers, you can access the same level of expertise as in-house data annotators, but at a considerably lower cost.
 This flexibility allows your organization to adapt its data annotation efforts according to project requirements, without the financial constraints of maintaining a permanent workforce.